nmstreethran/notebook/git-notes.md

 $ git pull -s subtree docs master
 ```

-Unfortunately, merging changes the other way is complicated.
+Merging changes the other way is complicated.

 More about subtree merges on [GitHub](https://help.github.com/en/articles/about-git-subtree-merges).